arenaxr/arena-py/docs/events.md

 ```

 ## Camera Manipulation Events
-You can also move a user's camera and/or make it look at a specific location of object:
+You can also move a user's camera and/or make it look at a specific location or object:
 ```python
 arena.manipulate_camera(obj, type, ...)